 NYPD Radio Encryption: $390 Million to Hide Police Communications

-For 92 years, New Yorkers could monitor NYPD radio communications.
-Journalists used scanners to expose police misconduct, including the killing of Eric Garner.
-Now, the department is spending $390 million to make those communications secret—despite City Council opposition and civil liberties warnings.
+For 92 years, New Yorkers could monitor NYPD radio.
+Journalists used scanners to expose police misconduct, including the 2014 killing of Eric Garner.
+The department is now spending $390 million to seal those communications off, over City Council opposition and civil liberties objections.

 Key Facts at a Glance

-In 2023, the NYPD began quietly transitioning to digitally encrypted radio transmissions.
-By late 2024, the transition was complete—ending public access to one of the world's largest police departments.
+In 2023, the NYPD began encrypting precinct channels, starting in Brooklyn.
+By late 2024, the transition was complete, cutting off public access to one of the world's largest police departments.

 "By encrypting its radio communications, the NYPD is breaking with an almost century-old practice of allowing the press and the public to access information about critical developments in their communities."

-— Daniel Schwarz, NYCLU Senior Privacy and Technology StrategistThe Eric Garner Connection
+— Daniel Schwarz, NYCLU Senior Privacy and Technology StrategistThe Eric Garner case

-At that scene, Murray located witness Ramsey Orta, who had recorded the incident on his phone.
-That video—showing Garner saying "I can't breathe" 11 times before dying—became one of the most consequential pieces of police accountability footage in American history.
+Murray found witness Ramsey Orta, who had recorded the incident on his phone.
+The video—Garner saying "I can't breathe" 11 times before dying—became one of the most consequential pieces of police accountability footage in the country.

-At a New York City Council meeting, NYPD Chief of Information Technology Ruben Beltran announced the upgrade would cost $390 million, replacing the old analog radio network with a fully encrypted digital system.
+At a City Council hearing, NYPD Chief of Information Technology Ruben Beltran put a number on it: $390 million to replace the old analog network with a fully encrypted digital system.

 "Bad actors have used our radios against us"

-The NYPD claims some people have fled officers by monitoring police channels to anticipate their movements.
+The NYPD claims some suspects have fled by monitoring police channels to anticipate officer movements.

 Frequency hijacking